equinixmetal-archive/docs-packet-legacy/guides/elastic-block-storage-windows-server.md

 ![spc-3-support](/images/elastic-block-storage-windows-server/spc-3-support.png)

+### Configuring iSCSI and Multipath

 Once you get back in the server, on the upper right corner of the Server Manager app, click “Tools”, then select the “iSCSI Initiator” option.

+![iSCSI-initiator](/images/elastic-block-storage-windows-server/iSCSI-initiator.png)

 A window will pop up prompting you to start the iSCSI service, click “Yes”.
 Then the iSCSI Initiator Properties windows will pop up but at this point we will need to get the server’s IQN and the block storage volume IPs needed to start the iSCSI sessions.

-![iSCSI-initiator](/images/elastic-block-storage-windows-server/iSCSI-initiator.png)

 To get the server IQN and volume IPs, we will be utilizing Packet’s Metadata service which provides important information about your server such as hostname, IPs, block storage volumes attached and others.
 We will use Internet Explorer to retrieve the Metadata of the server but you can use any other browser.
 First you will need to add https://metadata.packet.net/metadata as a trusted site.
 By default there is a security feature in place which will prevent you from accessing this site.